28anmol/FaceTracker/UniAxisFaceTracker/README.md

 - Execute the code with all hardware connected
     - $ python3 Drone.py
     - Ctrl + C to terminate the code(Keyboard Interrupt)

+## Challenges
+The biggest challenge encountered in the making of this project was finding the correct face detection model,configuring the oak d camera and deploying the precompiled blob file on the hardware.
+The deployment code and the blob file for the above hardware was already ready which eased life to an extent.
+Finding this was the challenge.

 ## Face Tracking Results and Setup
 ![Face Tracking](https://github.com/28anmol/FaceTracker/blob/main/UniAxisFaceTracker/FaceGIF.gif)